-- Adopt policies and implement regulations that promote a mix of uses and active public spaces. - Adopt and implement street standards that are locally tailored to meet Complete Streets objectives in a variety of contexts (urban, suburban and rural). - Adopt and implement policies and regulations that increase opportunities for local food production and processing by allowing community gardens, keeping of fowl and small livestock, and small-scale agricultural operations. - Consider ordinances that allow residential sales of produce grown on premises. - Adopt policies and regulations to support small-scale parks, plazas and other indoor and outdoor recreational facilities.
-Consider providing incentives for projects that provide a range of recreational options. - Promote the development of shade canopy and/or appropriate vegetative cover to create/maintain a safe, comfortable pedestrian environment. - Promote crime prevention through environmental design planning concepts in local planning efforts.
+Voluntary Options Available to Regional Organizations Voluntary Options Available to Local Organizations Collaboration Collaboration Facilitate public/private partnerships to identify and address first- and final-mile connectivity issues associated with regional transit.
+Pursue agreements to share public properties or facilities that increase access to recreation areas or community gathering places.
+Collaborate with local governments and other Policies and Regulations stakeholders to address the transportation needs of mobility-limited populations in transportation and land- use planning and decision-making at the regional and Adopt policies and implement regulations that promote a mix of uses and active public spaces. local levels.
+Adopt and implement street standards that are locally tribus discusses of the street standards that are locally Raise awareness around the need for green space tailored to meet Complete Streets objectives in a variety of contexts (urban, suburban and rural). and recreational amenities in areas where a concentration of residents or employees exists or is planned (such as urban centers or employment centers).
+Adopt and implement policies and regulations that increase opportunities for local food production and processing by allowing community gardens, keeping of fowl and small livestock, and small-scale Collaborate with local governments to identify and implement projects in areas that have the greatest agricultural operations. need for access to recreation and nature, as identified in the Regional Equity Atlas.
+Consider ordinances that allow residential sales of produce grown on premises.
+Collaborate with local governments and other regional partners to identify and implement priority portions of the regional trail network.
+Adopt policies and regulations to support small-scale parks, plazas and other indoor and outdoor recreational facilities.
+Consider providing incentives Education and Assistance for projects that provide a range of recreational options.
+Monitor the accessibility of healthy food options from transit through periodic updates to the Regional Equity Atlas.
+Promote the development of shade canopy and/or appropriate vegetative cover to create/maintain a safe, comfortable pedestrian environment.
+Promote crime prevention through environmental design planning concepts in local planning efforts.

-- Monitor the quantity and distribution of community gardens, small urban farms and land that is zoned and used for agriculture over time, using regional mapping and by working with local communities and partners. - Promote awareness of the range of programs, services and other assistance available to help residents lead healthier and more active lifestyles, as well as opportunities for them to become involved in related efforts at the local and neighborhood level. - Routinely evaluate and address mobility obstacles and impairments within the built environment. - Support the integration of farmers markets and other green markets within urban centers and rural communities.

-- Support projects that consider all users of roadways (such as Complete Streets objectives). - Focus resources to build safe pedestrian and bicycle connections from transit stops to neighborhoods and activity centers within communities.
+Voluntary Options Available to Local Voluntary Options Available to Regional Organizations Organizations Monitor the quantity and distribution of community Investments gardens, small urban farms and land that is zoned Prioritize funding for projects that meet Complete and used for agriculture over time, using regional Streets objectives through non-metropolitan planning mapping and by working with local communities and organization sources, including local capital partners. improvement programs.
+Promote awareness of the range of programs, Provide incentives for grocers who locate in urban services and other assistance available to help centers and underserved areas of the community. residents lead healthier and more active lifestyles, as Complete local links in the regional trail network • well as opportunities for them to become involved in through strategic acquisition or other means, related efforts at the local and neighborhood level. prioritizing linkages that enhance connectivity to or · Routinely evaluate and address mobility obstacles within the regional network, or to nearby communities and impairments within the built environment. or urban centers. • Support the integration of farmers markets and other green markets within urban centers and rural communities.
+Investments Support projects that consider all users of roadways (such as Complete Streets objectives).
+Focus resources to build safe pedestrian and bicycle connections from transit stops to neighborhoods and activity centers within communities.